aegis-icons/aegis-icons/CONTRIBUTING.md

 #### Version naming and organizing old files
 - New versions of icons are only made when it's major change (new logo or brand color).
-- Icon files that are outdated for first time, `v1` is added to end of the filename.
+- Icon files that are outdated for the first time, `v1` is added to end of the filename.
   - Examples: `Yahoo v1.svg`, `Dashlane v1.png`.
 - Newer files also gets version label here from out.
   - Examples: `Yahoo v2.svg`, `Dashlane v2.png`.